eduvpn/documentation/ARCH.md

 ## IPC

-The User Portal, Admin Portal and Server Node components communicate with the Server API over HTTP.
+The portal, and server node components communicate with the server API over HTTP.
 They use HTTP Basic credentials for authentication.
 This is the "Private API".
-When the Server Node component is installed on another machine, HTTPS is used to communicate with the Server API.
+When the server node component is installed on another machine, HTTPS is used to communicate with the server API.

-In addition, the Server API needs to talk to the OpenVPN processes using a private (V)LAN, this is to kill active connections and obtain a list of currently connected clients.
+In addition, the server API needs to talk to the OpenVPN processes using a private (V)LAN, this is to kill active connections and obtain a list of currently connected clients.

 ## Authentication

-The users and administrators authenticate with the User Portal and Admin Portal, either with:
+The users and administrators authenticate to the portal, either with:

 - username and password;
 - SAML (identity federations).